SitecorePowerShell/Book/installation/contributor-guide.md

 Any changes you make going foward just require a build of the solution.
 Remember that when pulling down updates to the source, you should execute a Unicorn sync to ensure your items are up to date.

-## Multiple Instances, and Sitecore 7 support
+## Multiple Instances

 The SPE deployment process supports multiple sites and multiple versions of Sitecore.
-The following steps carry on from above to add further support for another Sitecore site, running version 7.x.
+The following steps carry on from above to add further support for another Sitecore site, such as 8.x or 9.x.

 1. Complete the steps for a Single Instance.
-2. Install Sitecore 7.x to a folder of your choice, for example `C:\inetpub\wwwroot\SitecoreSPE_7`
+2. Install Sitecore 8.x/9.x to a folder of your choice, for example `C:\inetpub\wwwroot\SitecoreSPE_91`
 3. Edit the sites definition in `deploy.user.json` to add your new Sitecore installation folder.
-Set the `version` property to `7`.
+Set the `version` property to `9`.
-4. Copy the following Sitecore dependencies to the `\Libraries\SC7` folder from your Sitecore installation:
+4. Copy the following Sitecore dependencies to the `\Libraries\SC91` folder from your Sitecore installation:
    * Sitecore.Analytics.dll
    * Sitecore.Client.dll
    * Sitecore.ContentSearch.dll